zeroluck/docs/sources/admin-guide/saml/inbound-saml.md

 ## Configure Remote IDP

-Remote IDP / AD FS also need to be configured for Asimba server as they can talk together.
+The remote IDP/AD FS also needs to be configured for the Asimba server so that they can talk to each other.

-If the remote authentication server is a Shibboleth IDP, it just require three things:
+If the remote authentication server is a Shibboleth IDP, it just requires three things:

-* Metadata of Asimba - which can be grabbed easily.
+* Metadata of Asimba--which can be grabbed easily.
-* Name identifier attribute, which will be shared with Asimba - `persistentID`
+* Name identifier attribute, which will be shared with Asimba - `persistentID`.
 * `SAML2SSO` relying party configuration for this trust relationship with Asimba.
 Values should be:
     * _includeAttributeStatement_ : true
     * _assertionLifetime_ : 300000